Table of Contents

 Now who’s the one wearing the duct tape?
 Me.

-We started off hiking the first day of the ‘W trek’ in Torres el Paine.
-Our first day we went from Ecocamp near the base of Los Torres to Los Cuernos Pass– a simple 11km hike.
+We started off hiking on the first day of the ‘W trek’ in Torres del Paine.
+On our first day, we went from Ecocamp near the base of Los Torres to Los Cuernos Pass– a simple 11km hike.
 I stopped to take a picture of a daisy and that’s when I noticed it.
-My sole on my long time hiking boots were separating from the boot.
+The soles on my long-time hiking boots were separating from the boot.
 This was day 1 of 4 solid days of trekking the W – this was not starting off well I thought.

-The boots somehow lasted through the French Valley and Grey Glacier portions of the trek and we then we hopped on a ferry to come back to Ecocamp and do the last and most challenging leg of the W trek – Los Torres.
+The boots somehow lasted through the French Valley and Grey Glacier portions of the trek and we then hopped on a ferry to come back to Ecocamp and do the last and most challenging leg of the W trek – Los Torres.
 When we returned to Ecocamp my shoes were barely held together but Claudio took them from me to see if he could get them fixed.
-The next morning my boots were delivered to me minus duct tape and the soles in tact.
-Phillipe, one of resourceful Ecocamp staff, had worked into the wee hours of the night to actually stitch my heels back onto my boots…yes …stitch them.
-Phillipe ran out of time to stitch the toes back on – so I duct taped the toes up and we started out on our 8 hour trek up to Los Torres.
+The next morning my boots were delivered to me minus duct tape and the soles intact.
+Phillipe, one of the resourceful Ecocamp staff, had worked into the wee hours of the night to actually stitch my heels back onto my boots…yes …stitch them.
+Phillipe ran out of time to stitch the toes back on – so I duct-taped the toes up and we started out on our 8-hour trek up to Los Torres.

 The boots made it and my bladder infection cleared up – maybe just maybe my bad travel luck was starting to turn around!
-And what about the bad luck in threes theory?
+And what about the “bad luck comes in threes” theory?
 Well – I lost one of my favorite travel scarves in the process of the W trek somewhere.
-I will consider that the bad luck trifecta – and with that the bad luck streek had ended.
+I will consider that the bad luck trifecta – and with that the bad luck streak had ended.
 Woohoo – things were right again in my travel karma!
-However I certainly did learn a few lessons from the situation.
+However, I certainly did learn a few lessons from the situation.
 Check your equipment before you go.
 Bring an extra pair of shoes when hiking.
 Always, always, always have a roll of duct tape with you!

 Do you travel with duct tape or some other ‘miracle’ product?